Chicago Cubs vs. Cincinnati Reds Results, Stats, and Recap - August 29, 2020 Gametracker

 RAINING LEATHER

-Darvish's glove slipped off his left hand and fell to the mound while he was delivering a pitch to Freddy Galvis with Mike Moustakas on first base in the fourth inning.
+Darvish's glove slipped off his left hand and fell to the mound while he was delivering a pitch to Galvis with Moustakas on first base in the fourth inning.

 HONORING BOSEMAN